otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/h5p_fuzzy_blanks.md

 _In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once)._

-I implemented two common algorithms (or four with variants) that will take two strings as input and return a string distance.
+I implemented two common algorithms (or four with variants) that will take two strings as input and return a numerical string distance.
 The string distance measures the similarity of both strings.
 Users can define a threshold for each functions that shall differentiate wrong answers (low similarity) from correct answers (high similarity).
 In consequence, I am facing a classification problem.
 My goal is to find the "best" classifier possible without the need to be tuned by the user.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_